Savager

 • Bite.
 Melee Weapon Attack: +9 to hit, reach 5 ft., one target.
 Hit: 19 (2d12 + 6) piercing damage.

-A porcupine-quilled creature built like a grizzly bear with claws and fangs like scimitars.
-A savager’s forelegs are mangled and scabbed, and its eyes shine with hatred and anticipation.
+A porcupine-quilled creature built like a grizzly bear with claws and fangs like scimitars rises on its hind legs.
+Its forelegs are mangled and scabbed, and its eyes shine with hatred and anticipation.

 Gnaws Itself.
 When there are no other creatures nearby to attack, a savager gnaws on its own forelimbs, resulting in scabs, scars, and calluses so thick and numb that they protect the savager from even the sharpest of swords.